elliottd/vlt/README.md

 An overview of the Visual and Linguistic Treebank Dataset.

-images/
+`images/`

-The files in this directory are the JPEGs of the images for which descriptions and annotations are available.
+The files in this directory will be the JPEGs of the images for which descriptions and annotations are available.
+You need to download the JPEGs directly from PASCAL.

-* tools/extractVOCImages.py can be used to populate this directory.

-rawData/xmlfiles/
+`rawData/xmlfiles/`

 The files in this directory are the object boundary annotations created from LabelMe annotations.
 There is one .xml file per annotated image.

-rawData/dotfiles/
+`rawData/dotfiles/`

 The VDR annotations for the images.
 -1,-2,-3 suffixes mean they correspond to the 1st, 2nd, and 3rd description respectively.

 .actions is the list of actions in the image

-rawData/textfiles/
+`rawData/textfiles/`

 We collected three descriptions for each image from Amazon Mechanical Turk.
 The -1,-2,-3 suffixes mean they correspond to the 1st, 2nd, and 3rd description respectively.